 1. Data Growth and Data Management

-This issue arises from outdated infrastructure and legacy systems which cannot handle ever-ballooning data demands.
-Growth is great, growth is profitable.
-But according to the 2023 Data Protection Trends report, many legacy IT environments are running legacy backup solutions that were designed for the physical data center era.
-This specifically hinders an enterprise’s ability to focus on cloud-based SaaS and IaaS, which puts your data at risk of data breach and can lead to unoptimized large-scale data management.
+Organizational data is growing at a rapid rate, but many companies still rely on outdated infrastructure and legacy systems that can’t handle ever-ballooning data demands.
+According to the 2024 Data Protection Trends report, many corporate IT environments are still running legacy backup solutions designed for the physical data center era.
+This hinders an enterprise’s ability to focus on cloud-based SaaS and IaaS, which puts your data at risk of data breach and can lead to unoptimized large-scale data management.

 2. Cybersecurity Threats and Data Breaches

 Enterprises are huge targets for malicious actors.
-When we think of large corporations, we think of profit, and so do they.
-In 2021, ransom payments in the United States ranged from $5,506 to $40 million.
-Hackers, more than ever, know how you use business information and are aware that it’s critical to your enterprise.
-Their objective is to break into your company’s digital infrastructure to extract sensitive information and/or shut down operations, giving you no other option but to comply with their demands.
+In the first half of 2024, ransomware payments in the United States exceeded $449 million.
+Hackers know how you use business information, and they know keeping it safe is critical to your enterprise’s future.
+Their objective is to break into a company’s digital infrastructure to extract sensitive information and prevent normal operations, giving the enterprise no other option but to comply with their ransomware demands.

 3. Compliance Regulations and Standards